Organic Eprints frontpage

 Bàrberi, Prof Dr Paolo; Mazzoncini, Prof Marco; Bigongiali, Federica and Antichi, Daniele (2006) SIMBIO-VEG: an interdisciplinary project for improvement of organic systems and meth-ods in arable and vegetable cropping.
-Paper presented at Joint Organic Congress, Odense, Denmark, May 30-31, 2006.
+Paper at: Joint Organic Congress, Odense, Denmark, May 30-31, 2006.

 Summary